Browse by type

 Full-Stack is a self-contained compiler pipeline for a small systems language (HLL).
-It carries source all the way to machine code and runs the result on a built-in RISC-V CPU, with every stage inspectable in a graphical UI:
+It carries source all the way to machine code and runs the result on a built-in RISC-V CPU, with every stage inspectable in a graphical IDE:

 HLL source -> IR -> RISC-V assembly -> ELF object -> virtual machine

-and a fsc CLI) or in the browser via WebAssembly.
-The kernel target boots a real
+and a fsc CLI) or fully client-side in the browser via WebAssembly, VM included.

-S-mode operating system on the VM: paging, processes, a filesystem, an interactive
+The kernel target boots a real S-mode operating system on the VM: paging, processes,

-assemble, and run a program without ever leaving the machine.
+inside the VM so you can write, compile, assemble, and run a program without ever

 .hll or .s file in the in-VM editor, compile it with cc, assemble it with as,